 Seniors who live in assisted living residents are more independent than nursing home residents but are not totally free of the need for daily care.
 According to seniorliving.com, they may require help with aspects of life like putting on clothes, taking a bath, or domestic chores like preparing a meal, cleaning laundry, or shopping for groceries.
 Still, assisted living residents are independent for the most part.
 They do not require constant assistance or monitoring and are capable of moving about.

 Assisted living communities have a variety of options depending on the health needs of a senior.
 Some elderly only need to have their medicine and meals managed, otherwise, their minds are fairly sharp and they can function independently otherwise.
 Other seniors may suffer memory problems and need marked directions to guide them to a dining room or their own residence.
 Seniors who suffer from dementia may need a secured floor to keep them from wandering off.

-It is important to examine assisted living communities carefully because according to the New York Post, not all of them have a full time medical staff on hand.
+It is important to examine assisted living communities carefully because according to the New York Post, not all of them have full-time medical staff on hand.
 They may lack a doctor or even a registered nurse, which can cause residents to rely on emergency medical care and hospital visits.
-Also, without a medical professional on site, a senior might not receive medical assistance quickly enough if it is needed.
+Also, without a medical professional on-site, a senior might not receive medical assistance quickly enough if it is needed.

 The right assisted living community is one that can handle the needs of your senior loved one.
-In addition to asking whether the community has medical staff on site, you should also ask about the proximity of the community to a nearby hospital, as well as the services the hospital offers, to make sure your senior has sufficient medical options in case of an health problem or emergency.
+In addition to asking whether the community has medical staff on-site, you should also ask about the proximity of the community to a nearby hospital, as well as the services the hospital offers, to make sure your senior has sufficient medical options in case of a health problem or emergency.